hftf/roirpt/README.md

 * generous brainfarty fallbacks, such as <samp>active</samp> <kbd>^TWEUF</kbd>
 for canonical <kbd>^TW</kbd> (core of the <samp>activ-</samp> word family)
-* redundant redundancies that I'll never actually use but are there for completionism's sake, such as <samp>upon</samp> <kbd>^POPB</kbd> `(^PON)`
+* redundant redundancies that I’ll never actually use but are there for completionism’s sake, such as <samp>upon</samp> <kbd>^POPB</kbd> `(^PON)`
 * opinionated briefs,
 such as pretty much most of the dictionary (I had an example but it slipped my mind)